davidhannan/Spot-Research-Musser/code/grpc-camera-pi/readme.md

 TODO:

-use grpc with this program to do things
+use grpc with this program to do things with computer vision